The Canadian Bloggers Christmas Home Tour is underway! Come get inspired by these beautiful homes all decked out for the holiday season!

 One other tip I have is to select decor that can be left out well past Christmas, such as velvet pillow covers or mercury glass candle holders.
 They add sparkle and sheen that are always lovely during the holidays, but also brighten a room on a dreary winter day in January or February.

 Thanks for stopping by.
 Come again sometime soon, won’t you?
 Maybe I’ll even make more cake!
-(And is you’d like to subscribe, you can do that HERE.)
+(And if you’d like to subscribe, you can do that HERE.)

 See something in our home that you want to get your hands on?
-Visit the Shop Our Home page to find out more or leave a comment and I’ll get back to you.
+Visit the Shop Our Home page to find out more or leave a comment and I’ll get back to you with more details.

 Also, be sure to stop by the Christmas Decor Shop to see what’s new there too!